InfcnFrontDev/lynlp/README.md

 # lynlp
-Simple React Webpack Babel Starter Kit
+Simple React Webpack Babel Starter Kit.

 Tired of complicated starters with 200MB of dependencies which are hard to understand and modify?